BLACK4585/matrix-docker/README.md

 ---

-5. Run ``docker-compose up`` and after 1 minute stop it to do the next action.
+5. Run ``docker compose up`` and after 1 minute stop it to do the next action.

 ---